The Jamie Foxx Show: Reruns and syndication

-The series aired in broadcast syndication distributed by Telepictures Distribution and Warner Bros.
-Domestic Television Distribution which reruns on CBS, Fox, UPN, and The WB or independent affiliates from 2000 to 2001.
-The series had reran weeknights at 7:00pm EST on New York City's local UPN's affiliation WWOR-TV replacing In the House until Fall 2003, when it was replaced with reruns of The King of Queens.
-Reruns of the series also aired on BET from 2005 to 2008 and started airing once again September 2009 to 2016, and as part of The CW Television Network's The CW Daytime (along with reruns of The Wayans Bros.) block from September 2008 to September 2009.
-As of the 2010s, reruns also air on Centric, VH1 and MTV2 (until 2020, but as of 2020/2021 only MTV2 shows reruns of the series late nights).
-In Jamaica, the series aired on both major stations Television Jamaica and CVM Television.
-In Canada, the series aired on The Comedy Network, a Canadian specialty channel, and then, Much.
+The series was distributed in broadcast syndication by Telepictures Distribution and Warner Bros.
+Domestic Television Distribution, and aired on local television stations from 2000 to 2003.
+Reruns of the series also aired on BET from 2005 to 2008 and started airing once again from 2009 to 2016, and as part of The CW's The CW Daytime block along with reruns of The Wayans Bros. from September 2008 to September 2009.
+In the 2010s, reruns also aired on Centric, VH1 and MTV2 (until 2020, but as of 2020/2021 only MTV2 shows reruns of the series late nights).
+Reruns of the series have also been shown on Dabl.

+In Jamaica, the series aired on Television Jamaica and CVM Television.
+In Canada, the series aired on The Comedy Network and Much.

 Several episodes of The Jamie Foxx Show were also available on AOL's In2TV, which allowed Internet users to watch streamed or download high resolution episodes of various favorite classics.
 Since Time Warner's June 2009 announcement that it would split from America Online, the episodes have been moved over to AOL Video.

 On November 1, 2021, all episodes of The Jamie Foxx Show were made available for streaming on HBO Max.

 Home media

 Warner Home Video released season one of The Jamie Foxx Show on DVD in Region 1 on February 8, 2005.

 Warner Archive has subsequently released seasons 2–4 on DVD.
-These are Manufacture-on-Demand (MOD) releases, available from Warner's online store and Amazon.com.
+These are Manufacture-on-Demand (MOD) releases, available from Warner's online store and Amazon.
+The fifth season has not been released on DVD.

 In popular culture

-American producer Pi'erre Bourne used a clip from an early episode in the show as a producer tag, "Yo Pi'erre, you wanna come out here?"
-Most notably featured in the 2017 hit song Magnolia by American rapper Playboi Carti.
+American producer Pi'erre Bourne used a clip from an early episode in the show as a producer tag, "Yo Pi'erre, you wanna come out here?".
+Most notably featured in the 2017 hit song "Magnolia" by American rapper Playboi Carti.